 And it comes with group support and direct guidance from yours truly!

-If you’re trying to get back into training…
+Or you’re simply trying to get back into training…

 Or you’re consistent but you’ve plateaued…